-- 1. Only student course enrollments with passing grades are included, unlike for other course based calculations where the presence of an outcome of either 'Pass' or 'Fail' is counted. - 2.
-Includes both Advanced Placement (AP) and International Baccalaureate (IB) courses. - 3.
-For IB, only courses that are part of the IB Diploma Programme are included.
-IB Middle Years and Early Years program courses are not included. - 4.
-Relevant courses and their codes can be found by filtering the course code download file by the 'Course Program' column.
-Note, however, that courses in the 'IB Primary Years' and 'IB Middle Years' are not included. - 5.
+- 1. Includes both Advanced Placement (AP) and International Baccalaureate (IB) courses. - 2.
+All IB courses taken in grades 9-12 are included.
+This includes courses that are part of the IB Middle Years and IB Diploma Programmes. - 3.
+Relevant courses and their codes can be found by filtering the course code download file for the appropriate year by the 'Course Program' column.
+Note, however, that courses in the 'IB Primary Years' (elementary school program) are not included because the Roster collection is required only for grades 9-12. - 4.
 The calculation ignores the 'Rigor Level' classification.
 All high school AP and IB courses are included, regardless of rigor level indicated.
-Courses outside of the AP and IB programs are not included, even if their rigor level is set to honors or advanced. - 6.
+Courses outside of the AP and IB programs are not included, even if their rigor level is set to Honors or Advanced. - 5.
 For advanced courses OEA reports the number of unique courses represented in the data at a school or district.
-This count is based on distinct SCED codes and does not evaluate how many sections or for how many terms a given course is offered.
+This count is based on distinct codes set by the National Center for Education Statistics, called School Courses for the Exchange of Data (SCED) codes.
+This count does not evaluate how many sections or for how many terms a given course is offered.